Preston-Jake/Viva-Las-Trivia/README.md

 ## Assumptions

-Markup : * A round of trivia has 10 Questions
+* A round of trivia has 10 Questions
-Markup : * All questions are multiple-choice questions Markup : * Your score does not need to update in real time Markup : * Results can update on form submit, button click, or any interaction you choose Markup : * We will provide you with the trivia data such as the questions, correct and incorrect answers via a JSON file.
+* All questions are multiple-choice questions
+* Your score does not need to update in real time
+* Results can update on form submit, button click, or any interaction you choose
+* We will provide you with the trivia data such as the questions, correct and incorrect answers via a JSON file.

 ## Acceptance Criteria

-Markup : * A user can view questions.
+* A user can view questions.
-Markup : * Questions with their multiple choice options must be displayed one at a time.
+* Questions with their multiple choice options must be displayed one at a time.
-Markup : * Questions should not repeat in a round.
+* Questions should not repeat in a round.
-Markup : * A user can select only 1 answer out of the 4 possible answers.
+* A user can select only 1 answer out of the 4 possible answers.
-Markup : * The correct answer must be revealed after a user has submitted their answer Markup : * A user can see the score they received at the end of the round
+* The correct answer must be revealed after a user has submitted their answer
+* A user can see the score they received at the end of the round

 ## Wireframe